concourse/bosh-io-release-resource/README.md

 Detects new versions of the release that have been published to bosh.io.

+If a `release_version` is specified it will always be returned as lastest.

 Note that there may be a delay between the final release appearing on GitHub, and it appearing in bosh.io.

 ### `in`: Fetch a version of the release.